zpalffy/nfo-json/README.md

 # nfo-json

 A command-line utility that generates json for a number of .nfo files.
 The utility is able to scan multiple directories at a time and combine all output into a single json document.
 There are also options to download contained movie posters to a given directory while also resizing them.
-It is written in Java utilizes Gradle to build.
+It is written in Java utilizing Gradle to build.

 Building
 --------